iSatishYadav/.net-6-linq-new-features/README.md

 List<Person> anotherList = people.TryGetNonEnumeratedCount(out int count) ? new List<Person>(count): new List<Person>();
 anotherList.AddRange(people);
 ````
-In our case right now, we know that people is just an in-memory list, but what if it was from database of some `Stream`, then it would'v made sense to find out the count to optimize the instantiation of `anotherList` object by specifying `capacity` parameter.
+In our case right now, we know that people is just an in-memory list, but what if it was from database of some `Stream`, then it would've made sense to find out the count to optimize the instantiation of `anotherList` object by specifying `capacity` parameter.

 ## Default parameters for `FirstOrDefault`, `LastOrDefault`, and `SingleOrDefault`